tuanpep/tuanpep-portfilio/ThanhTuanBui-FE-Web3.md

 ## Professional Summary

 Experienced Web3 Front-end Developer with 4+ years of expertise in blockchain development, including 2+ years specializing in EVM and Solana ecosystems.
-Proven track record delivering secure, scalable dApps handling $1B+ in transaction volume.
-Expert in gas optimization, smart contract integration, and cross-chain solutions with a focus on exceptional UX.
-Leverages AI tools to accelerate development workflows, reducing time-to-market by 30-40%.
+Proven track record delivering secure, scalable dApps handling significant transaction volumes.
+Expert in gas optimization, smart contract integration, and cross-chain solutions with a focus on exceptional user experience.
+Leverages AI tools to accelerate development workflows and improve code quality.

 ---